mathewlowry/myhub-gpt/permanent versions/atproto/resilience/Building resilient social media.md

 **The answer is not new, it just needs to be rediscovered.**

 Whenever I mention the p-word ("protocol") in Brussels I risk losing half my audience, so let me just point out that the blogosphere, above, thrived because:

 * blogs are websites, built on http (**h**yper**t**ext **t**ransfer **p**rotocol)
 * they communicate with each other and subscribers using Really Simple Syndication (RSS), the protocol still underpinning podcasting today
 * subscribers could also get blog content using email, based on smtp (**s**imple **m**ail **t**ransfer **p**rotocol)

+ *"if I use protocols I don't need permission"*

 Why is this important?
 Because if I use protocols I don't need another p-word: "permission".
 I can build and manage a website and publish it to the world using my phone, and **noone can stop me:** I don't need permission to publish, you don't need permission to read, and there's nothing California billionaires can do about it if I create something new and interesting.
 ### Diverse forms, even more diverse apps